Secondary teaching at Nottingham Trent University (NTU)

 School Direct places are offered by a school or group of schools in partnership with NTU.
 The schools involved have an excellent history of involvement in teacher training and a long history of supporting trainees to become confident and effective teachers.

-View our full list of School Direct places and partners for 2021 entry here.
-(A list of places for 2022 entry will be added soon)
+View our full list of School Direct places and partners for 2023 entry here.

 You can apply to more than one school with School Direct and you apply directly through UCAS.
 Interview and selection will be conducted by both staff from NTU and from the school.